 This information is intended as a guide to the gift planning process.
 More information is available on request.
 Please contact CHI St. Alexius Health Foundation at 701.530.7065.

 Throughout the year, CHI St. Alexius Health Bismarck Foundation organizes several events to raise awareness and funds to enhance patient care.
-Click on the links below to learn about each event and how you can make a difference in promoting the health of our community and region by becoming a sponsor.
+Click on the link below to learn about each event and how you can make a difference in promoting the health of our community and region by becoming a sponsor.

 Each year CHI St. Alexius Health Bismarck Foundation provides scholarships to students and/or associates pursuing a degree in health care.